 c: The Honourable Mary Anne Chambers

-PACC endorses Operation Sparrow.
 Although PACC would like to see an end for the need of programs like this - we feel all kids deserve to be able to play on the same "playing field" - and need those opportunities today!
+PACC members helped shape the rules and application system to ensure dignity in the process.

-Operation Sparrow enables children and youths from age 3 up to 18 living in Newmarket or Aurora to take part in ongoing organized activities and cultural activities - alongside their peers- - when their parents or guardians cannot afford to pay.
+Operation Sparrow was started to enable children and youths from age 3 up to 18 living in Newmarket or Aurora to take part in ongoing organized activities and cultural activities - alongside their peers- - when their parents or guardians cannot afford to pay.

-Currently the roster of program choices includes karate,theatre school,dance, art classes and some transportation.
+As of 2012 the roster of program choices included karate,theatre school,dance, art classes and some transportation.

 Mission Statement: